psdCcc/Real-time-monitoring/README.md

 # Android application part for Real-time-monitoring

-This is the android application for this system.
-Expected goal for this part is to develop a platform for users to control the system on the mobile phones.
+## This is the android application for this system.
+Expected goal for this part is to develop a mobile platform for users to control the system on the mobile phones.
 Lets see the application now.
 ---
 #### Version 1.0
 time : 2022.3.31